binarynonsense/alos/README.md

 Last things I added were a simple command line interface and a very basic VGA driver (not finished).

-Once built, it includes a makefile, you can use QEMU to test it: qemu-system-i386 -kernel oskernel
+Once built, it includes a makefile, you can use QEMU to test it: qemu-system-i386 -kernel oskernel -soundhw pcspk

 Video: https://www.youtube.com/watch?v=4JsgIdO43SU